Code-the-Change-YYC/hackathon-management-tool/README.md

 **Understanding AWS Amplify:**
 https://docs.amplify.aws/react/start/

-> Note that we are using AWS Amplify v1.0
+> Note that we are using AWS Amplify gen 2 v1.0

 **Common Troubleshooting**